 If a student or staff test positive for COVID-19, school administration will inform ACPHD and follow the guidance given on their website for schools.
 Two school staff members designated to support contact tracing are Julie Nghiem and Lata Nigam.
 Also, Lata Nigam is the person designated for any contact with the local health department about COVID-19.

 How staff will be trained and families will be educated on the application and enforcement of the plan. *

-Staff will receive copies of the “School Policies & Procedures during COVID-19” and get trained remotely via zoom, then at school.
+Staff will receive copies of the “School Policies & Procedures during COVID-19” and get trained remotely via zoom, then also at school.

 Regular staff meetings will be held to evaluate the procedures and improvise if needed.

 TESTING OF STAFF:

 How school officials will ensure that staff who have symptoms of COVID-19 or have been exposed to someone with COVID-19 will be rapidly tested and what instructions they will be given while waiting for test results.

 Please note that MHMS Staff will have received both vaccinations by the end of March 2021.